 “Argan oil is a plant oil produced from the kernels of the argan tree (Argania spinosa L.) that is endemic to Morocco.
 In Morocco, argan oil is used to dip bread in at breakfast or to drizzle on couscous or pasta.
 World-wide, it is gaining a reputation both as an ingredient in high-end, personal-care products and as a heart-healthy gourmet product.“

 Yep, you guessed it, shea butter comes from a nut.
-Interestingly, my daughter had reactions from a face lotion and a sunscreen that contained shea butter on separate occasions, but realized she had been using other products with shea butter that had no effect on her skin.
+Interestingly, my daughter had reactions from a face lotion and a sunscreen that contained shea butter on separate occasions.
+The strange thing is that she realized she had been using other products with shea butter that had no effect on her skin.
 I’ve told her to avoid it, once again, just to be safe.
-You’ll have to do your own research, but I’d rather put this on the list of things that come from nuts, and which may cause reactions, than leave it off.
+You’ll have to do your own research, but I’d rather put this on the list of things that come from nuts, and which may cause reactions, than to leave it off.

 Believe it or not, mangoes are also related to cashews as they too, are part of the Anacardiaceae* family!
 My daughter has eaten mangoes in the past with no reaction whatsoever, but in comments on my last allergy post (or in emails from readers), I’ve been told that others with nut allergies have reacted to mangoes.